 How to Work With Natural Light Headshot Photography

-You rarely need a studio for headshots these days.
-Unless you’re dealing with corporate clients, formal professions, or very specific requests.
+You rarely need a studio for great headshots these days.
+Unless you’re dealing with corporate clients, formal professions, or very specific requests so a lighting setup is not always a requirement.

-When shooting outdoors, look for pockets of light you can use to draw attention to the face.
+When shooting outdoors, look for a light source or pockets of light you can use to draw attention to the face.
 Also, keep an eye out for areas of bright shade that provide even light.
 Strong architectural elements or textures can serve as interesting backdrops.

 Even when working in a studio, you want to keep the light feeling natural and flattering.
 A studio is also the place for taking professional headshots with dramatic light.